Basic shapes everyone can draw

 What someone draws, someone else can see and read

 The magic of Drawing Together happens when we swap our drawings and our partner can ‘read it’ and mirror back what she or he sees.
 This might reveal some new perspectives, of how we could also see things, some blind spots, some new options and paths forward.

 In my experience, Drawing Together is an unhurried process.
 People need some quiet and silent time to surface their thoughts, ideas and emotions.
-It is also an iterative discovery process of expressing ideas, reflecting with others, seeing patterns, discovering possibilities we haven’t seen before.
+It is also an iterative discovery process of expressing ideas, reflecting with others, seeing patterns, and discovering possibilities we haven’t seen before.
 Drawing changes the energy in the room, in me, in the people around me, from head to hand, from talking to silence and deep reflection.

 Combine Drawing Together with other Liberating Structures.
 In his blog post Christiaan Verwijs has some strings ready to use: Combine Drawing Together with What, So What, Now What; Conversation Cafe; Appreciative Interviews or a Gallery Walk.

 I love drawing in an online workshop.
 It gives some quiet reflection time, away from the screen.
-The drawings are easy to share, just hold it in front of the webcam.
+The drawings are easy to share, just hold them in front of the webcam.
 Or take a photo and share it through WhatsApp or other channels.
-There are no limitations when and where to draw.
+There are no limitations on when and where to draw.

 The process at a glimpse